pnwairfire/bluesky-web/doc/API-RUNS-ASYNC.md

 ### Extra hysplit parameters

-If you don't specify any dispersion configuration beyond 'start' and 'num_hours', hysplit will be configured with a set of default parameters, and will be run over the entire met domain.
+If you don't specify any hysplit configuration beyond dispersion 'start' and 'num_hours', hysplit will be configured with a set of default parameters, and will be run over the entire met domain.
 You may, however, override any of these.
 For example: